MicrosoftDocs/win32/desktop-src/Fsrm/updating-a-file-screen.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '298e7e37-709a-4b13-87d3-605d540d8f85'
+ms.assetid: 298e7e37-709a-4b13-87d3-605d540d8f85
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'file-server-resource-manager'
+ms.technology: file-server-resource-manager
 ms.tgt_platform: multiple
+keywords:
-keywords: ["File Server Resource Manager examples File Server Resource Manager , updating a file screen", "file screens File Server Resource Manager"]
+- File Server Resource Manager examples File Server Resource Manager , updating a file screen
+- file screens File Server Resource Manager ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Updating a File Screen

 If the file screen derives from a template, you should update the template and then apply the changes to all derived file screens.
 If you update the file screen directly, you may lose your changes if later, the template is updated.

 When you update a template, you can apply the updates to only those derived file screens that still match the template, or you can force the updates on all derived file screens.
-To determine if a file screen matches the template from which it derives, access the [**IFsrmFileScreen::MatchesSourceTemplate**](ifsrmfilescreen-matchessourcetemplate.md) property.
+To determine if a file screen matches the template from which it derives, access the [**IFsrmFileScreen::MatchesSourceTemplate**](/windows/previous-versions/FsrmScreen/nf-fsrmscreen-ifsrmfilescreen-get_matchessourcetemplate?branch=master) property.

 The following example shows how to update a template and apply the changes to derived file screens.